IvanPiankov/Multi-template_Homology_Auto_Modeling/README.md

 #### Note

-* Target protein sequence length is not more than 1000 amino acid residues.
+* Allowed target protein sequence length is no more than 1000 amino acid residues.
-* Only provide absolute paths
+* Only provide an absolute path for working directory
-* If you have problems creating a database for mafft you can download [db_for_mafft](https://drive.google.com/file/d/1RCqvqkgmqs1k4NewladXkVTsrSBtGgAp/view?usp=sharing) and unpack it
+* If you have problems creating a database for mafft you can download [db_for_mafft](https://drive.google.com/file/d/1RCqvqkgmqs1k4NewladXkVTsrSBtGgAp/view?usp=sharing).
+Unpack it and provide path to it, when the script asks you
 * Please take note that make_fragments.pl script initially installs many dependencies.
 The installation requires ~73+ Gigs of free disk space.

 #### Launch

 All program code is presented in the main.py file.
 Launch it without any flags.
-Files Search_and_download_homologues, Process_homologues_and_model and Proteins_score contain functions required for main script execution (part 1, 2 and 3 respectively).
+Files Search_and_download_homologues.py, Process_homologues_and_model.py and Proteins_score.py contain functions required for main script execution (part 1, 2 and 3 respectively).
+File Preparation.py contains functions for interaction with user.

 __Note!__ All scripts must be in one folder!